MarlinOrtner/zmk-config/readme.md

     home row taps tend to be faster than average.

 [^4]:
-    `nix-direnv` provides a vastly improved caching experience compared to only having `direnv`, making entering and exiting the workspace instantaneous after the first time.
+    `nix-direnv` provides a daily improved caching experience compared to only having `direnv`, making entering and exiting the workspace instantaneous after the first time.

 [^5]:
     This will permanently install the packages into your local profile, forgoing many of the benefits that make Nix uniquely powerful.
 A better approach, though beyond the scope of this document, is to use `home-manager` to maintain your user environment.